 The holder of an outstanding option to purchase shares of Liberty common stock on the record date (an original Liberty option) will receive an option to purchase an equivalent number of shares of the corresponding series of our Liberty Broadband common stock and an adjustment to the exercise price and number of shares subject to the original Liberty option (as so adjusted, an adjusted Liberty option).
-The exercise prices of and number of shares subject to the new Liberty Broadband option and the related adjusted Liberty option will be determined based on the exercise price and number of shares subject to the original Liberty option, the distribution ratio of 0.25, the pre Spin-Off trading price of Liberty common stock (determined using the volume weighted average price of the applicable series of Liberty common stock and Liberty Broadband common stock (determined using the volume weighted average price of the applicable series of Liberty common stock and Liberty Broadband common stock (determined using the volume weighted average price of the applicable series of Liberty common stock and Liberty Broadband common stock (determined using the volume weighted average price of the applicable series of Liberty common stock and Liberty Broadband common stock (determined using the volume weighted average price of the applicable series of common stock over the three consecutive trading days beginning on the first trading day following the Broadband Spin-Off on which both the Liberty common stock and the Liberty Broadband common stock trade in the "regular way" (meaning once the common stock trades using a standard settlement cycle)), such that the pre-Broadband Spin-Off intrinsic value of the original Liberty option is allocated between the new Liberty Broadband option and the adjusted Liberty option.
+The exercise price of and number of shares subject to the new Liberty Broadband option and the related adjusted Liberty option will be determined based on the exercise price and number of shares subject to the original Liberty option, the distribution ratio of 0.25, the pre Spin-Off trading price of Liberty common stock (determined using the volume weighted average price of the applicable series of Liberty common stock over the three consecutive trading days immediately preceding the Broadband Spin-Off) and the relative post-Broadband Spin-Off trading prices of Liberty common stock and Liberty Broadband common stock (determined using the volume weighted average price of the applicable series of common stock over the three consecutive trading days beginning on the first trading day following the Broadband Spin-Off on which both the Liberty common stock and the Liberty Broadband common stock trade in the "regular way" (meaning once the common stock trades using a standard settlement cycle)), such that the pre-Broadband Spin-Off intrinsic value of the original Liberty option is allocated between the new Liberty Broadband option and the adjusted Liberty option.